guaix-ucm/numina/doc/reference/qa.rst

 QA Levels
 ---------

-The numeric values of the QA levels are given in this table.
+The numeric values of the QC levels are given in this table.

 +--------------+---------------+
 | Level        | Numeric value |